KinsonDigital/VelaptorDocs/docs/api/Velaptor.Batching.IBatcher.md

 ```

 #### Remarks
-It is best to clear the buffer before rendering all of the textures.
+It is best to clear the buffer before rendering all the textures.
 This is to make sure smearing does not occur during texture movement or animation.

 <a name='Velaptor.Batching.IBatcher.End()'></a>